MYLA-LLC/tutorials/README.md

 - **Dynamic Theme Switching:** Themes automatically adjust based on your active game, or manually select your preferred theme in [Settings](settings.html#themes)
 - **Enhanced Visuals:** Revamped UI elements, icons, and color schemes to match each game's unique aesthetic

-### Enhancements
-- **Draggable Indicator on Overlays**

 Visit our [User Guide](https://myla-llc.github.io/tutorials/dIVa/index.html), or see the introduction video on [YouTube](https://youtu.be/9ZPsBgi1_M8)!

-dIVa supports multiple languages, allowing you to enjoy the full experience in your preferred language!
-- English
-- Español
-- Português